eduardolpsss/java-vue-crud/README.md

 # processo-seletivo-hepta-crud
 <p>
-System developed specifically for the selection process of Java Jr. at Hepta Tecnologia, I used the Java language with SpringBoot and other dependencies on its back-end and Vue.js on its front-end.
+Java language with SpringBoot and other dependencies on its back-end and Vue.js on its front-end.
 </p>

 <div align="center">